regoclint/prac/Notes.md

 Redis can be in master/slave or cluster mode
 Hosted vs Cloud services- In hosted there may not be multiple tenants or scale can be limited.

+**DB Design**

+- 1st Normal form
+    - Data should be atomic.
+No grouping of data in one coloumn
+- 2nd Normal form
+    - Data should be functionally dependent on the PK.
+If some data is dependent on another key then the table should be split
+        If it is not functionally dependent it causes data redundancy leading to Insertion, deletion and updation anomalies.
+- 3rd Normal form
+    - Data shouldnt be stored at multiple places.
+If done so, modifiying it would happen at different places and could lead to inconsistencies